AdobeDocs/experience-platform.en/help/privacy-service/api/getting-started.md

 ### Gain developer access to Experience Platform

 To gain developer access to [!DNL Platform], follow the beginning steps in the [Experience Platform authentication tutorial](https://www.adobe.com/go/platform-api-authentication-en).
-Once you arrive at the step "Generate access credentials in Adobe Developer Console", return to this tutorial to generate the credentials specific to [!DNL Privacy Service].
+Once you arrive at the step "Generate access credentials in Adobe Developer Console", return to this tutorial to generate the credentials specific to Privacy Service.

 ### Generate access credentials